 Apprenticeship programs generally combine instruction and on-the-job training.
 Apprentices typically receive both instruction and paid on-the-job training.
 Instruction usually covers food sanitation and safety, basic knife skills, and equipment operation.
 Apprentices spend the rest of their training learning practical skills in a commercial kitchen under a chef’s supervision.

 Licenses, Certifications, and Registrations

-Although not required, certification can show competence and lead to advancement and higher pay.
-The American Culinary Federation certifies personal chefs, in addition to various levels of chefs, such as certified sous chefs or certified executive chefs.
-Certification standards are based primarily on work-related experience and formal training.
-Minimum work experience for certification can range from about 6 months to 5 years, depending on the level of certification.
+Although not required, other types of certification may lead to advancement and higher pay.
+The American Culinary Federation certifies various levels of chefs, such as certified sous chefs and certified executive chefs.
+Certification standards are based primarily on work experience and formal training.

 Chefs and head cooks typically have an interest in the Building, Creating and Persuading interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.

 If you are not sure whether you have a Building or Creating or Persuading interest which might fit with a career as a chef and head cook, you can take a career test to measure your interests.

 Chefs and head cooks should also possess the following specific qualities:

 Business skills.
 Executive chefs and chefs who run their own restaurant should understand the restaurant business.
 They should be skilled at administrative tasks, such as accounting and personnel management, and be able to manage a restaurant efficiently and profitably.